 Setting Up a Fight: Namecheap vs. GoDaddy

-In our web hosting reviews, we judge services in eight sections, each being part of what we consider vital for a web host.
-Comparisons can’t afford to have a full eight sections, though, as it would make them unnecessarily long and unfair.
-Although we’ll still cover everything that we do in our reviews, we’ve condensed the sections into five rounds.
+We judge individual services in eight sections, each being part of what we consider vital for a web host.
+But comparisons can’t afford to have a full eight sections, though, as it would make them unnecessarily long and unfair.
+Although we’ll still cover everything that we do in our normal reviews, we’ve condensed the sections here into five rounds.

 Those rounds are: features, pricing, ease of use, speed and security.
 Each round begins with us setting the stage with what we are looking for.
 Then, we’ll talk a bit about each service and give some thoughts about how they stack up.
 At the end of each round, we’ll declare a winner and award a point.

 There are a total of five points, and the service with the most points at the end will be crowned champion.
 Although we use this system to make it easy to determine which service we prefer, it isn’t the only consideration.
 As we’ve seen in multiple comparisons before (such as our SiteGround vs. DreamHost and A2 Hosting vs. SiteGround comparisons), there isn’t always a clear-cut winner.